 - Check port number.

 Many torrent clients use port numbers 6881-6889.
-ISPs know this and some of them throttle bandwidth to those ports.
+ISPs know this and some of them throttle bandwidth to those ports, which can make download speeds slow.
 In Folx Preferences, in the Torrents tab, check the port number and make sure its outside that range.
 If the port is showing as ‘in use’ click ‘Randomize port’ to choose another.

 - Prioritize downloads.

-If there’s one download you want more than the others that are downloading at the same time, right click on the other downloads and use the ‘Limit Speed’ option to cap their download bandwidth and make the file you want go faster.
+If there’s one download you want more than the others that are downloading at the same time, right click on the other downloads and use the ‘Limit Speed’ option to cap their download bandwidth and increase torrent download speed for your file.

 How to speed up Chrome downloads

-There are a number of things you can do to speed up Chrome downloads.
+There are a number of things you can do to boost up Google Chrome’s speed:

 - Limit Extensions.
-Browser extensions can be very useful but they eat up memory and can make Chrome run more slowly.
+Browser extensions can be very useful but they eat up memory and can be reason of getting slow download speed on browser.

 - Don’t have lots of tabs open.
 Web pages in tabs use resources like memory and, if they auto-load, bandwidth too.
 Keeping tabs to a minimum will speed up your browser.